biarca-gangadhar/murano-apps/Docker/Kubernetes/KubernetesCluster/HybridCloudAutoScale.rst

   * Max k8s Count: Maximum Openstack k8s nodes to scale
   * Total GCE nodes count: GCE node count that can be scaled up to.

 #.
-The .autoscale. service sends request to the kubernetes master to poll and get state of k8s nodes.
+The "autoscale" service sends request to the kubernetes master to poll and get state of k8s nodes.

 #.
-For all nodes in .ready. state, the .autoscale.service requests cAdvisor of that node to get machine and resource usage details.
-Using these details, the .autoscale.service calculates the CPU usage of that node.
+For all nodes in .ready. state, the "autoscale"service requests cAdvisor of that node to get machine and resource usage details.
+Using these details, the "autoscale"service calculates the CPU usage of that node.
 This step is repeated for every k8s node.

 #.
-The .autoscale. service stores all nodes CPU usage in a dictionary object for calculating state of cluster.
+The "autoscale" service stores all nodes CPU usage in a dictionary object for calculating state of cluster.

 #.
 If CPU metrics from all nodes is within upper and lower CPU threshold criteria  set by user, step-1 is repeated after (a configurable) sleep period (15s for now).

 #.
-The .autoscale. service requests for a scale up if:
+The "autoscale" service requests for a scale up if:

     If one or more node is operating above an upper threshold CPU mark.
     And, remaining nodes are operating well above lower threshold CPU mark
 #.
-The .autoscale. service requests for a scale down if:
+The "autoscale" service requests for a scale down if:

     If one or more node is operating less than lower threshold CPU mark.
     And, remaining nodes operating within upper threshold CPU mark

 #.
-If some nodes are found to be under lower threshold and some nodes operate above upper CPU threshold usage, the .autoscale. service expects Kubernetes service to distribute & balance load and repeats step-1.
+If some nodes are found to be under lower threshold and some nodes operate above upper CPU threshold usage, the "autoscale" service expects Kubernetes service to distribute & balance load and repeats step-1.

 .. image:: workflow.png
     :align: center